benwzj/benwzj.github.io/_drafts/2023-10-17-react-effect.md

 > Effects let you specify side effects that are caused by rendering itself, rather than by a particular event.
 {: .block-warning }

+Capitalized “Effect” refers to the React-specific definition above, i.e. a side effect caused by rendering.
+To refer to the broader programming concept, we’ll say “side effect”.

 Effects let you run some code after rendering so that you can synchronize your component with some system outside of React.

-> Capitalized “Effect” refers to the React-specific definition above, i.e. a side effect caused by rendering.
-To refer to the broader programming concept, we’ll say “side effect”.

 ### Understand Effect